moodle/devdocs/general/development/process.md

 ### Develop your change using git

 Develop your fix and push the change to an open git repository, for example on github.com.
-See also [[Git for developers]]
+See also [Git for developers](https://docs.moodle.org/dev/Git_for_developers)

-It is essential that your code follows the [[Coding|Moodle Coding Guide]].
+It is essential that your code follows the [Moodle Coding Guide](https://docs.moodle.org/dev/Coding).

 You will need to push one commit for each branch the fix needs to be applied to.
 Often people use branch names like `MDL-12345-31_brief_name` so it is clear what each branch is. [git cherry-pick](http://kernel.org/pub/software/scm/git/docs/git-cherry-pick.html) can help with replicating the fix onto different branches.

-Consider setting up [[Travis integration]] with your repository so tests will be automatically run for you whenever you push work on your fix.
+Consider setting up [Travis integration](https://docs.moodle.org/dev/Travis_integration) with your repository so tests will be automatically run for you whenever you push work on your fix.

 ### Submit your code for peer review